roman-milk/roman-milk.github.io/rob-and-amy.md

+===

- ****** Rob and Amy ****** byJust_Plain_Bob© "She doesn't want to see you either.
+"She doesn't want to see you either.
 He still wants to cut your head off for burning up everything she owned, but she has changed in the last couple of years.
 She is really sorry for the way things turned out.
 She really thought she could have her cake and eat it too.
 She swears she loved you and Hal was only sex and you were never supposed to find out about him.
 Anyway, she has indicated that she wouldn't be against your having a relationship with Brian and Susan."

  "Well isn't that big of her especially after telling them that I wasn't really their father."